dataproofer/Dataproofer/README.md

 ### Creating a new test
 + Make a copy of "testTemplate.js"
 + Write your test
-+ Require that test in the the suite's *index.js*
++ Require that test in a suite's *index.js*
 + Add that test to the exports in index.js

 Tests are made up of a few parts

 #### .name()
-This is the name of your test, and how it appears in the test-selection screen as well as on the results page
+This is the name of your test.
+It shows up in the test-selection screen as well as on the results page

 #### .description()
 This is a text-only description of what the test does, and what it is meant to check.
 Imagine you are explaining it to a remarkably intelligent 5-year-old.